nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 You should see all successful responses from the tea Pod, but they should be spaced apart roughly one second each as expected through the rate limiting configuration.

-You've now used the `SnippetFilter` resource to configure two distinct rate limiting rules to different backend applications through the use of Snippets.
+You've now used the `SnippetsFilter` resource to configure two distinct rate limiting rules to different backend applications through the use of Snippets.
 For an alternative method of modifying the NGINX configuration NGINX Gateway Fabric generates through Gateway API resources, check out our supported [first-class policies]({{< relref "overview/custom-policies.md" >}}) which don't carry many of the aforementioned disadvantages of Snippets.